-The Fund Balance with Treasury represents the Commission's largest asset of \$64.7 million as of September 30, 2010, an increase of \$1.2 million from the FY 2009 balance.
+The Fund Balance with Treasury represents the Commission's largest asset of \$54.6 million as of September 30, 2011, a decrease of \$10.1 million from the FY 2010 balance.
+The decrease is primarily from payments made from our disgorged profits and payment under protest funds in FY 2011.
 This balance represents appropriated funds, collected penalties and other funds maintained at the Treasury until final disposition is determined.

-The Accounts Receivable, net has a balance of \$39.4 million as of September 30, 2010.
+The Accounts Receivable, net has a balance of \$9.0 million as of September 30, 2011.
 This balance represents the outstanding amounts due from either annual charges, civil penalties or other penalties issued by the Commission to entities under its regulation.
-The \$16.4 million net increase is primarily due to the accrual of unbilled land fees.
+The \$30.4 million net decrease is primarily due to the accrual of unbilled land fees in the PY which were assessed and collected in the current year and the collection of outstanding PY disgorged profits receivables in the FY 2011.

-The Property and Equipment, net was \$7.8 million as of September 30, 2010, an increase of \$3 million from FY 2009.
+The Property and Equipment, net was \$7.3 million as of September 30, 2011, a decrease of \$0.5 million from FY 2010.
 The balance is comprised of the net value of the Commission's equipment, furniture, leasehold improvements, and computer hardware and software.
-The \$3 million net increase is primarily due to updating existing telecommunications equipment and furniture.
+The \$0.5 million net decrease is primarily due to the depreciation of assets throughout the year.

-The Commission's liabilities were \$89.1 million as of September 30, 2010.
-The Liabilities Summary table shows an increase in total liabilities of \$13.9 million from FY 2009.
-The increase is primarily the result of the accrual of unbilled FY 2010 land fees that were not assessed during the FY, for which the collections are due to other entities.
-The \$89.1 million balance consists primarily of accrued expenditures for payroll, benefits and operating expenses.
+The Commission's liabilities were \$50.5 million as of September 30, 2011.
+The Liabilities Summary table shows a decrease in total liabilities of \$38.6 million from FY 2010.
+The decrease is primarily the result of the accrual of unbilled land fees in FY 2010 that were not assessed during the FY, for which the collections are due to other entities and a higher payroll accrual in FY 2010.
+The \$50.5 million balance consists primarily of accrued expenditures for payroll, benefits and operating expenses.